I’ve said this before, but I’ll say it again: ask Tim what his favorite kind of food is, and he’ll say peasant-style Italian.

 Share your soup toppers in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on October 23, 2015.
-Last updated: February 5, 2020 at 13:03 pm.
+Last updated on January 30, 2020.
 With additional writing and editing by Fanny Slater and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.